GabrielMoreau/uvmat-doc/help/README.md

 This is convenient for instance to relate the CIV result to the quality of the images, or to relate vorticity to the vector field.

 If two vector fields defined at the same points are compared, their difference is taken as the input field, and is then displayed and analysed.
-If the vectors are not at the same points, the program proposes to create an interpolation grid for vector subtraction (a projection plane as described in [#ProjMode: section 6]).
+If the vectors are not at the same points, the program proposes to create an interpolation grid for vector subtraction (a projection plane as described in [section 6](#6-projection-objects)).
-An alternative possibility is to introduce the [#FieldTransform: transform function] _diff_vel.m_ which linearly interpolates the vectors of the second field to the positions of the first one before subtraction.
+An alternative possibility is to introduce the [transform function](#transform-functions) _diff_vel.m_ which linearly interpolates the vectors of the second field to the positions of the first one before subtraction.
 The color and flags are then taken from the first field.

 The two file series will be scanned simultaneously by *[runplus]* ( '->') and *[runmin]* ('<-') , according to their own nomenclature.